How Much Does Cavity Wall Insulation Cost?

 Q: Are there any cavity wall insulation grants?

 A: Yes.
-For more information visit gov.uk’s page on energy grants.
+For more information visit the GOV.UK page about energy grants.

 Q: What can happen if a cavity wall is installed incorrectly?